 What else is new?

 The update has also brought bigger cubby holes, more charging ports, cupholders for rearmost passengers and a plethora of technology for those up front.
-The rear-view mirror now (optionally) relays a camera feed – to double your field of vision behind – while there’s Android Auto and Apple CarPlay housed within Jaguar Land Rover’s latest widescreen media setup.
+The rear-view mirror now (optionally) relays a camera feed – to double your field of vision behind – while there’s Android Auto and Apple CarPlay housed within Jaguar Land Rover’s latest Pivo Pro media setup.

 Not to mention a vast array of off-road gubbins.
-Before you argue they’re a little wasted, then some of it will actually prove useful away from those hypothetical green lanes.
+Before you argue they’re a little wasted, some of it will actually prove useful away from those hypothetical green lanes.
 Namely ‘Ground View’, which relays yet more camera feeds to effectively let you see through the bonnet to beneath the car.
 It’s sold as a rock-crawling aid, but back here in the real world, width restrictors have suddenly become a lot less stressful…

 What's the verdict?

 What appears a light evolution of Land Rover’s (now former) best-seller is actually a bit of a tech revolution, with some properly functioning media systems up front and more forward-thinking architecture beneath.